Evolution: Pre-Darwinian

-The "New Science" of the 17th century rejected the Aristotelian approach.
+The Scientific Revolution ("New Science") of the 17th century rejected the Aristotelian approach.
 It sought to explain natural phenomena in terms of physical laws that were the same for all visible things and that did not require the existence of any fixed natural categories or divine cosmic order.
 However, this new approach was slow to take root in the biological sciences: the last bastion of the concept of fixed natural types.
 John Ray applied one of the previously more general terms for fixed natural types, "species", to plant and animal types, but he strictly identified each type of living thing as a species and proposed that each species could be defined by the features that perpetuated themselves generation after generation.
 The biological classification introduced by Carl Linnaeus in 1735 explicitly recognised the hierarchical nature of species relationships, but still viewed species as fixed according to a divine plan.

 Other naturalists of this time speculated on the evolutionary change of species over time according to natural laws.
 In 1751, Pierre Louis Maupertuis wrote of natural modifications occurring during reproduction and accumulating over many generations to produce new species.
 Georges-Louis Leclerc, Comte de Buffon, suggested that species could degenerate into different organisms, and Erasmus Darwin proposed that all warm-blooded animals could have descended from a single microorganism (or "filament").
 The first full-fledged evolutionary scheme was Jean-Baptiste Lamarck's "transmutation" theory of 1809, which envisaged spontaneous generation continually producing simple forms of life that developed greater complexity in parallel lineages with an inherent progressive tendency, and postulated that on a local level, these lineages adapted to the environment by inheriting changes caused by their use or disuse in parents.
 (The latter process was later called Lamarckism.)
 These ideas were condemned by established naturalists as speculation lacking empirical support.
 In particular, Georges Cuvier insisted that species were unrelated and fixed, their similarities reflecting divine design for functional needs.
+Lamarck came into heated conflict with Georges Cuvier, who was widely respected and not a supporter of evolution and staunchly opposed the idea.
 In the meantime, Ray's ideas of benevolent design had been developed by William Paley into the Natural Theology or Evidences of the Existence and Attributes of the Deity (1802), which proposed complex adaptations as evidence of divine design and which was admired by Charles Darwin.